fiftymileradius/dealsup/README.md

 To monitor the usage of our Service
 To detect, prevent and address technical issues
-Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR) If you are from the European Economic Area (EEA), Overpass Ltd legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR) If you are from the European Economic Area (EEA), DealsUp legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-Overpass Ltd may process your Personal Data because:
+DealsUp may process your Personal Data because:

 We need to perform a contract with you
 You have given us permission to do so